 I'll show you how easy it is to restore an old wood cutting board.
 We'll walk through how to clean a wooden cutting board, how to sanitize a wood cutting board, how to sand a wooden cutting board and how to condition and refinish a wooden cutting board.

 I am not one of those who usually gets lucky in thrift stores or garage sales.
 I have a friend who has an incredible thrift store radar…but she hasn't shared it with me yet (Sherry…I'm looking at you!)

-On a recent thrift store foray, when I had a list of items that I was looking for that included a cutting board…guess what I found?
+On a recent thrift store foray, when I had a list of items that I was looking for that included an old wooden cutting board…guess what I found?

 A thick , edge-grain cutting board…with feet nevertheless.
 With a 14″ diameter and 1 1/2″ thick, it's a great size.

 And it was only $10.00…that really never happens to me.

 It showed signs of use and was quite sticky, but I was excited to bring it home and restore it.